Two GOP presidential debates are set for Iowa and New Hampshire in January before voting begins

 WASHINGTON (AP) — Two Republican presidential primary debates have been scheduled in Iowa and New Hampshire in January, not long before each state’s GOP nominating contest.

-The cable network also is hosting a Jan.
-21 debate at St. Anselm College in Goffstown, New Hampshire.
-That’s two days before that state’s leadoff primary.

-The announcement came a day after the fourth debate of the 2024 primary season.
+The announcement came a day after Florida Gov. Ron DeSantis, former South Carolina Gov. Nikki Haley, entrepreneur Vivek Ramaswamy and former New Jersey Gov. Chris Christie met for the fourth debate of the 2024 primary season.
 Former President Donald Trump, the GOP front-runner for the 2024 nomination, has yet to take part in any debate and has said he doesn’t plan to.

+Keith Schipper, the Republican National Committee’s communications director, posted on X that the CNN events “are not RNC-sanctioned debates.”
+According to a person familiar with the plans, the RNC’s Debates Committee is discussing releasing candidates from prohibitions on participating in debates not approved by the party, but that decision has not yet been made.
+The person was not authorized to discuss the plans publicly and spoke to The Associated Press on condition of anonymity.

+The qualifications for candidates to participate in the debates are getting stricter.
+To qualify for the Iowa debate, candidates must register at least 10% support in three separate polls, either nationally or in Iowa, according to CNN.

 Copyright 2023 The Associated Press.
 All rights reserved.